4d/docs/docs/API/HTTPAgentClass.md

 title: HTTPAgent
 ---

-The `HTTPAgent` class allows you to handle [`HTTPAgent objects`](#httpagent-object) that can be used to manage the persistence and reuse of connections to HTTP servers.
+The `HTTPAgent` class allows you to handle [`HTTPAgent objects`](#httpagent-object) that can be used to manage the persistence and reuse of connections to servers using the [HTTPRequest class](HTTPRequestClass.md).

 HTTP agents are especially beneficial for secured connections, as they reduce overhead and improve performance for both the client and server.

 The `HTTPAgent` class is available from the `4D` class store.
 You can create a new [`HTTPAgent object`](#httpagent-object) using the [4D.HTTPAgent.new()](#4dhttpagentnew) function.

-When no agent is associated to an HTTPRequest, a global agent with default values is used.
+When no agent is associated to an HTTP request, a global agent with default values is used.
 The default agent is the simplest form of HTTP agent, suitable for basic use cases.
-Custom agents using the `4D.HTTPAgent.new()` function are recommended for more complex scenarios where you need control over specific aspects of the connection.
-You can configure keep-alive settings, set limits on concurrent connections, define timeouts to prevent indefinite connections, and manage TLS/SSL configurations at the agent level rather than for each [HTTP request](HTTPRequestClass.md).
+Custom agents are recommended for more control, at the agent level rather than for each HTTP request, over specific aspects of the connection such keep-alive settings, timeouts or TLS/SSL configurations.

 <details><summary>History</summary>